Daidalos99/Morai_Project/slam_navigation_exercise/README.md

 Please conduct excercises below in **./slam_kw_ws** folder.

 ## How to SLAM(use Gmapping)
 - First of all, you need to connect ROS Noetic and Morai Simulation using rosbridge.
+Of course, you need to attach LiDAR sensor to your scout_mini.
 After this process, you need to reconnect the Network(F4) and Sensor(F3) settings in Morai Simulation.
 - Then, publish the tf information using tf_setting.launch in kw_tf package.
 - Make 3D Pointcloud LiDAR data to 2D Laserscan topic using smaple_node.launch in pointcloud_to_laserscan package.
 - Finally, run Gmapping SLAM using slam_gmapping_pr2.launch